 ACP is a covered benefit and can be reimbursed using CPT codes, 99497 or 99498.
-Any allowable billed CPT codes will be excluded.
+If any of these two CPT codes are billed via Claims, then the upload will be excluded.

 Submission(s) received after the close of the "grace period" that ends on January 15 following the close of the measurement year.